4forces/git-commands/README.md

 ### STOP TRACKING FILE
 1. `git rm -r --cached <filename.file>`: git removes tracking of filename.file (for good)
+### REWRITING HISTORY - GIT RESET, GIT REVERT
+`git reset` reverts changes by moving a branch reference (HEAD) backwards in time to an older commit - "rewriting history;" `git reset` will move a branch backwards as if the commit had never been made in the first place.
+1. `git reset HEAD~3`: Reverts to 3 commits before HEAD.

+While `git reset` works great for local branches, its method of "rewriting history" doesn't work for remote branches.
+In order to reverse changes, and share those reversed changes with others, we need to use `git revert`
+1. `git revert HEAD`:Creates a new commit that "reverses or undoes" the latest commit.

+### CHERRY-PICK
+1. `git cherry-pick <Commit1> <Commit2> <...>`: Copy a series of commits below your current location (HEAD).
 ### CLONE FROM SOMEONE'S REPOSITORY
 1. Open terminal (in VS Code)
 2. Navigate to desired Project-folder